JamieBort/Learning-Directory/Meta/readme/README.md

 ## Purpose

-To house info on the meta topic of README files.
+To house info on README files specific to this repo.

 ## Directories and Files

 ### Directories

-- project_readme_templates/

-  - Templates from people's profiles whom I want to emulate.

 ### Files